hustvl/LKCell/README.md

 ### Evaluation
 In our paper, we did not (!) use early stopping, but rather train all models for 100 to eliminate selection bias but have the largest possible database for training.
 Therefore, evaluation neeeds to be performed with the `latest_checkpoint.pth` model and not the best early stopping model.
-We provide to script to create evaluation results: [`inference_cellvit_experiment.py`](cell_segmentation/inference/inference_cellvit_experiment.py) for PanNuke and [`inference_cellvit_monuseg.py`](cell_segmentation/inference/inference_cellvit_monuseg.py) for MoNuSeg.
+We provide a script to create evaluation results: [`inference_cellvit_experiment.py`](cell_segmentation/inference/inference_cellvit_experiment.py) for PanNuke and [`inference_cellvit_monuseg.py`](cell_segmentation/inference/inference_cellvit_monuseg.py) for MoNuSeg.

 ### Inference

-Model checkpoints can be downloaded here, You can choose download from Google Drive or HuggingFace :
+Model checkpoints can be downloaded here, You can choose to download from Google Drive or HuggingFace :

 - Google Drive
   - [LKCell-L](https://drive.google.com/drive/folders/1r4vCwcyHgLtMJkr2rhFLox6SDldB2p7F?usp=drive_link) 🚀